Frequently Asked Questions

 Clubs are available at the start of each long term (e.g. September, January and April).
 Forms come home the term before (with the exception of September) to request spaces for these clubs.
 Places will be issued on a first come, first served basis.
 There are some clubs which run all year round, for example PH Sports Football and gym club.
 Other clubs are seasonal.
 These include TAG rugby, cricket, cross country, netball, rounders and cookery club.

-Meals are seasonal meaning that there are heartier, more filling meals in the autumn and winter months, and meals in the spring and summer can offer lighter options.
+Meals are seasonal meaning that there are heartier, more filling meals in the autumn and winter months and some lighter options are available in spring/summer.
 Children in Reception, Year 1 and Year 2 are entitled to free meals under the Universal Free School Meals scheme.
 Meals for children in KS2 are £2.20 each.
 Some children/families also qualify for Free School Meals.
-For every child on this scheme the school receives funding, therefore we would encourage all families that are eligible to fill out an application form even if their child is already getting free meals under the Universal Free School Meals scheme.
+For every child on this scheme the school receives funding.
+This funding is used to support our Pupil Premium children with various costs.
+As such, we would encourage all families that are eligible to fill out an application form, even if their child is already getting free meals under the Universal Free School Meals scheme.
 If you are in any doubt, have any questions or would like to apply, please see the School Office.

 Taking your child out of school during term time may harm your child’s academic progress.

+Applications for time off during the school term need to be made using a Leave of Absence form.
+Forms are available in the School Office or in the Information for Parents section of the school website.
 Absences due to holiday in term time or other family reasons may only be authorised at the discretion of the Headteacher in exceptional circumstances.
-Therefore please be certain to provide details of the exceptional circumstances and attach any supporting evidence when completing a ‘Leave of Absence Form’ which can be found in the foyer.
+Therefore, please be certain to provide details of the exceptional circumstances and attach any supporting evidence when completing a Leave of Absence Form.

 Please be aware that Penalty Notices for unauthorised leave of absence during term time will now be automatically requested from the local authority when unauthorised absences of 10 or more sessions (5 school days) are taken in any six month period in the academic year.